janelia-flyem/gala/README.md

-Now that we have a training sample, we can train a classifier, such as `classify.RandomForest`, which is a wrapper of `vigra.learning.RandomForest` to match the classifier interface in `scikits.learn`:
+Now that we have a training sample, we can train a classifier, such as `classify.RandomForest`, which is a wrapper of `vigra.learning.RandomForest` to match the classifier interface in `scikit-learn`:

 ```python
 features, labels, weights, history = training_data